-Work groups have convened and projects are underway, all aimed at reducing opioid misuse and overdose.
+OHA convened workgroups from 2016-2019, all aimed at reducing prescription opioid misuse and overdose.
 These significant steps forward include:

 - approval of statewide prescribing guidelines by a work group of statewide providers;

 - chronic-use opioid reduction strategies with the CCO statewide performance improvement project;